Office of Minority Health: National Partnership for Action to End Health Disparities (NPA)

 improving data availability, and coordination, utilization, and diffusion of research and evaluation outcomes.

-OMH Resource Center
+Statutory-Required Resources

-The OMH Resource Center is a one stop shop for minority health literature, research, and referrals.
+Created in 1987, the OMH Resource Center (OMHRC) serves as a hub of resources regarding minority health literature, research, and referrals.
 The center also provides technical assistance to community organizations on HIV/AIDS.

-Cultural and Linguistic Competency: OMH is committed to culturally and linguistically competent systems that will ensure the needs of minority communities are integrated and addressed within health-related programs across the nation.
+The Center for Linguistic and Cultural Competency in Health and The National Standards for Culturally and Linguistically Appropriate Services in Health and Health Care provide necessary resource and training for ensuring culturally and linguistically competent systems that will meet the needs of minority communities are integrated and addressed within health-related programs across the nation.